Key Takeaways

 However, even in these cases, users are still required to submit a Travel Rule form to meet regulatory obligations.

-Regardless of the transfer type, submitting accurate and timely information via the is critical to avoiding delays and ensuring compliance with UK law.
+Regardless of the transfer type, submitting accurate and timely information via the Travel Rule form is critical to avoiding delays and ensuring compliance with UK law.

 When making GBP deposits: